 “Come in, Officer McDonald,” she said, opening the door to let the young policeman in.
-He sat down upon her request and he took out a pristine white pad, not often used in this peaceful village.
-Eagerly, his pen was poised on the paper, as he asked: “So what did the man sound like?”
+He sat down upon her request and he took out a pristine white pad, rarely used in this peaceful village.
+His pen poised on the paper, he asked: “So what did the man sound like?”

 “Well,” she began, taking a deep breath.
 “He sounded sort of husky.
 I keep thinking I’ve heard his voice before.”

-“Someone local do you think?” he said eagerly, moving to the edge of his seat.
+“Someone local do you think?” he said, moving to the edge of his seat.

 “He sounds familiar, but I couldn’t be sure.
 I wouldn’t like someone innocent to get into trouble.”